NickyDev92/AI_Python_Journey/README.md

 ## 📚 Notes
 This repository will grow as I progress through my roadmap.
 Every few weeks, I’ll push updates with new projects, notebooks, and key reflections.

+---

+> *“Consistency beats intensity — one clean commit at a time.”*